 What Education Does a QA Analyst Need?

-Most QA analysts have a bachelor’s degree either in computer science or computer programming.
-It’s important that QA analysts have a deep understanding of the tools they're using to test software, which typically requires formal education.
-Among other things, a QA analyst will want to know about data structures, artificial intelligence and assembly languages.
+Most QA analysts have a bachelor’s degree in computer science or computer programming.
+QA analysts must have a deep understanding of the tools they're using to test software, which typically requires formal education.

 QA analysts are meant to be jacks of all trades.
-They’re not programmers (though some do transition into a development role later in their career) so they don’t need complete mastery of programming languages, though they do need to understand how each one works and be able to test it thoroughly.
+They’re not programmers (though some do transition into a development role later in their career), so they don’t need complete mastery of programming languages.
+They do need to understand how each one works and be able to test it thoroughly.

 QA Analyst Job Path

 As mentioned earlier, QA analysts are in high demand.
 Many QA analysts will begin their careers as interns.
 Others will begin as junior QA team members and work under the direction and guidance of a more experienced member of the QA team.
-Initially, the junior will be responsible for test case execution, bug checks and reporting.
-As the junior member becomes more comfortable in the role and requires less supervision, they will be allowed to continue following the test case, testing for bugs and documenting their findings without direct supervision.
+Initially, the junior will be responsible for test case execution, bug checks, and reporting.
+As the junior member becomes more comfortable in the role and requires less supervision, they can continue following the test case, testing for bugs, and documenting their findings without direct supervision.

 Advice From Industry Experts

 With over 10 years in the software testing industry, Maaret Pyhäjärvi stresses the value of having a critical mindset.
-“In the moment, if I would stop analyzing my actions with my most critical mindset, I would be paralyzed, too afraid to do things.”
+“At the moment, if I stopped analyzing my actions with my most critical mindset, I would be paralyzed and too afraid to do things.”